How to Encourage Youngsters to Enjoy Gardening

 Teachers can also help foster a love for gardening, and not just through lessons.
 Many schools have their own gardens which can give children a chance to put into practice what they are learning in the classroom.
 If the school doesn’t have a garden, the RHS can help teachers to set one up via its Campaign for School Gardening.
 The society also runs range of competitions and activities which ensures that pupils’ interest continues through the school year.

 Madingley Mulch sell a range of products which will help improve your garden for both you and your children, including tools and bulk deliveries of composts and conditioners.
 We also provide school garden and allotment supplies.
-Click on the link to check out our range of products and prices.
+We deliver to towns and villages across the Cambridge area, including Saffron Walden, Royston and Cambourne.
+Follow the link to check out our range of products and prices.

 Back to blog